duotien/mono_pitch_tracker/README.md

 3. Use conda-develop to install the package to the environment (this help importing custom modules)

-Note: you must still be in the mono_pitch_tracker
+Note: you must still be in the mono_pitch_tracker directory:

 ```
 conda develop .
 ```

-4. Do the same thing for medleydb
+4. Do the same thing for medleydb:
 ```
 cd medleydb
 conda develop .
 ```

-5. Follow this guide to install `pytorch`: https://pytorch.org/get-started/locally/
+5. Follow this guide to install `pytorch` according to your device: https://pytorch.org/get-started/locally/

 # Usage
 An example usage for this project is making a simple monophonic Auto Music Transcriptor.
 We provide a script to let user extract the melody from an audio input and convert it into midi using `mido`.